Why Am I Always Thinking About The Past?

 Transforming rumination into introspection

-Psychotherapy and counselling can be useful when we constantly ruminate about the past.
-It can offer a process to break out of the repetitive nature of thinking about the past, to extend our thinking into the present moment, and into the future.
-Psychotherapy and counselling have a strong emphasis towards growth and development of people and consequently a strong emphasis towards introspection over rumination.
+Counselling can be very useful when we constantly ruminate about the past.
+It can give you a way to break out of the repetitive thinking about the past, to extend our thinking into the present moment, and into the future.
+We can start thinking it in terms of hope, optimism and positivity.
+Counselling strongly supports the growth and development of people and consequently has a strong emphasis on introspection over rumination.
+After all, rumination isn't going to create any more pleasant memories for us to enjoy, and resolves nothing.

-I'd be interested in what you thought about this – please let me know in the comments below.
+I'd be interested in your thoughts about this – please let me know in the comments below.
 If you found this interesting, I have written a similar blog post about A Focus on The Future.

 Source: Gabbard, G. O. Long-term psychodynamic psychotherapy – a basic text, 2nd edition, American Psychiatric Publishing Inc, New York